 How to Publish Things Online

-This is an opinionated yet comprehensive guide on publishing your writings and other stuff online.
+This is an opinionated yet comprehensive guide on publishing your digital content online.
 The method I describe is optimized for simplicity, minimalism, vendor-independence and censorship resistance.

 Table of Contents